 Cladwood composite panels come with a 20-year warranty, but most wood doors are warrantied for only one year.
 Installed, an average-size (16-by-7- foot) paint-grade sectional door normally costs from about $800 to $1,000.

 Appearance-grade wood doors—those that are meant to be stained rather than painted—have solid-wood panel inserts.
 These doors may be all cedar, redwood, or may have softwood frames with oak, mahogany, or other hardwood panels.
-When buying one of these, be sure to find out whether the panels are made from a single, solid piece or from several widths edge-glued together (since the joint between glued-up lengths may show).
+When buying one of these, find out whether the panels are made from a single, solid piece or from several widths edge-glued together (since the joint between glued-up lengths may show).

 Appearance-grade wood doors are the most expensive available.
 One with redwood panels will run about $1,500; an all-cedar or oak-paneled door may cost $2,000 or more.